munificent/game-programming-patterns/book/event-queue.markdown

   breaks loose
 - or have to do careful sync, which slows down both threads
 - and (as typical) want audio to be on its *own* thread

+- **problem 4: can't respond to requests on different thread from caller

 ### Leave a message